moorexa/docs/containers/readme.md

 ## Accessing a container
 1. Using the ```app()``` global function.

+This function provides an extra layer when working with containers.
+In most cases, you may call the ```app()``` function without any parameter, which would signal that you need to use the ```Lightroom\Adapter\Container``` class to access some of the methods listed above.
+We would have this clear to you in the code demostration below, lets see some examples shall we?

 ```php
 // wrap mysql query with a reference
 app()->add('mysql', Lightroom\Database\Drivers\Mysql::class);